 - Cream together butter, sugar, and egg for 3-4 minutes until light and fluffy.
 Stir in vanilla, salt, almond extract, and flour until just combined.

 - This recipe makes enough for TWO crusts!
 Divide dough in half.
 This dough freezes super well.
-If you only need enough for 1 crust you can wrap the other half of the dough in 2 layers of plastic wrap and freeze for up to 2 months.
+Wrap the other half of the dough in 2 layers of plastic wrap and freeze for up to 3 months.
 This dough is also what we use to make fruit tarts!

 - Press dough into a pie pan or tart pan and freeze for 1 hour (this keeps the dough from slumping too much while it bakes).